G.Plus increase the productivity of the entire project team.

-- You can add new elements of the following categories: rooms, spaces, areas and sheets.
+- Add new elements of the following categories: rooms, spaces, areas and sheets.
 To do so, add a new line on your Excel sheet and write “add” in the “Id” column. (watch the video)

-- You can also remove elements by deleting lines on the linked Excel sheet (watch the video)
+- Remove elements by deleting lines on the linked Excel sheet (watch the video)

-- You can add or remove fields by adding or deleting columns on the linked Excel file. (watch the video)
+- Add or remove fields by adding or deleting columns on the linked Excel file. (watch the video)

-- You can add new parameters to your file by adding a new column on the linked Excel file. (watch the video)
+- Add new parameters to your file by adding a new column on the linked Excel file. (watch the video)

 Color filters (watch the video)

 This command will create new color filters to identify elements of given categories determined by the parameter value that you have selected.